The Real Reason You Need to Repair a Chipped Windshield

 Got a Chipped Windshield?
 Here’s What to Do Next

 Sadly, a chipped windshield is part of life as a vehicle owner.
 Windshields get chipped and cracked all the time, and although they’re often inopportune, they can’t be neglected and should be attended to in short order.
-(Here are more essential car maintenance services that are often overlooked.)
+(Here are more essential car maintenance tasks that are often overlooked.)

 “Most insurance policies will cover the cost of stone chip repairs without impact to your policy rate,” says Wayne Ross, an insurance expert at Aviva Canada.
 “So people don’t need to be afraid to contact their insurance company about it.”